eezstreet/SWATEliteForce/README.md

  * Are you going to add AI officers in CAREER CO-OP?
  * Does this mod work with other mods?
  * Are there more missions for Extra Missions coming out?
+ * I can't find X piece of equipment!
+Did you remove it?
+ * Breaching doors with the shotgun doesn't work!
+ * Beanbags don't work!
+ * How do I disarm a trap?

 ## HOW DO I INSTALL THE MOD?
 Please read the How to Install section of this README. :)